We no longer test desktop computers. For more CHOICE recommendations, check out our top 50 product reviews.

 Whichever desktop family you choose from, picking the model to meet your needs requires a little planning.
 Consider which of the following categories you fit into:

-- Mid-range: an all-rounder for web browsing, email, office programs and other general purpose software and casual games.
+An all-rounder for web browsing, email, office programs and other general purpose software and casual games.
 This type is typically aimed at families, students and business people.
 Mid-range computers can run most software and games, but may struggle a bit with high-end programs such as video editing and high-level games that require very fast graphics processing.

-- High-end: For technology and games enthusiasts and multimedia professionals who require superior performance for intensive programs such as video/audio editing, 3D rendering and advanced games.
+For technology and games enthusiasts and multimedia professionals who require superior performance for intensive programs such as video/audio editing, 3D rendering and advanced games.
 The sky's the limit with both performance and cost.

 Most people will only require a mid-range system – and there's plenty of scope available in this category, depending on the type of processor, graphics card and storage that you choose.